LukeHDeck/lambertville-trees-viz/README.md

 - Verify Mapbox access token is valid
 - Check that tileset URL is correct
 - Ensure you're zoomed into Lambertville area (15-22 zoom range)
+- If the console logs `featureNamespace ... is not associated to the same source`, make sure the token includes the **Featuresets: Read** scope.
+The Deckdog style (`mapbox://styles/deckdog/cmhpg30ke001u01rx9dda1l8i`) references a Mapbox featureset for place labels.

 **Performance issues:**
 - Reduce zoom level to lower detail LOD